ros2-realtime-demo/pendulum/design.md

 * Assert there is memory allocation during runtime.
 Make use of the [OSRF memory tools](https://github.com/osrf/osrf_testing_tools_cpp).
 Take [`performance_test`](https://github.com/ros2/performance_test) as a reference.
 * Use deadline QoS.
 Store and show the statistics.
 Show that there are no missing deadlines.
 * Add a dynamic analyzer to measure additional statistics (latencies, context switches, etc).
 For example the [ROS 2 Bosch lttng](https://gitlab.com/micro-ROS/ros_tracing/ros2_tracing) package.
 * Think about using experimental executors more suitable for real-time (waitset, polling).
 * Add liveliness QoS.
 * Explore the use of callback groups.

+**A cool usage would be to make use of lifecycle and show all the resulting stats when we deactivate a node.**

 ### TODO